Is There A Difference Between Cocaine And Crack Cocaine?

 - Is there a difference between cocaine and crack cocaine?
 Yes.
 Crack is nearly always smoked.
 Smoking crack cocaine delivers large quantities of the drug to the lungs, producing an immediate and intense euphoric effect.

-- Powdered cocaine (cocaine hydrochloride) is a stimulant that is extracted from the leaves of the coca plant, which is native to South America.
-In the late 19th century cocaine was used as an anesthetic, but the availability of safer drugs rendered many of its medical applications obsolete.
+- Powdered cocaine (cocaine hydrochloride) is a stimulant extracted from the leaves of the coca plant, which is native to South America.
+In the late 19th century, cocaine was used as an anesthetic, but the availability of safer drugs rendered many of its medical applications obsolete.
 Today powdered cocaine is abused for the intense euphoric effects it produces.

 Effect Time Difference In Crack And Cocaine

 - Crack cocaine is a crystal form of cocaine that can be smoked.
-Smoking the drug sends it to the brain very quickly, and gives more of a “rush” than snorting it.
+Smoking the drug sends it to the brain very quickly, giving more of a “rush” than snorting it.
 Is there a difference between cocaine and crack cocaine?
 Yes. because the high from crack lasts about five to 10 minutes.
 Quicker than the usual cocaine.

 - Powdered cocaine typically is snorted (inhaled through the nose), although it may be dissolved in water and injected.
-When snorted, the drug is absorbed into the bloodstream through the nasal membranes.
+The drug is absorbed into the bloodstream through the nasal membranes when snorted.
 The drug reaches the brain–and produces its euphoric effect–within 3 to 5 minutes.
 When injected, the drug is released directly into the bloodstream and reaches the brain within 15 to 30 seconds.